Raswanth-22/Building-an-MPC-Controller-in-Udacity-s-Self-Driving-Car-Program/README.md

-# CarND Controls MPC
-### Udacity Self-Driving Car Engineer Nanodegree.
-Project: Model Predictive Control
+Udacity Model Predictive Control Project for Self-Driving Cars

 This Project is the tenth task of the Udacity Self-Driving Car Nanodegree program.
 The main goal of the project is to implement in C++ Model Predictive Control to drive the car around the track.
 The program uses a simple Global Kinematic Model.
 Parameters were tuned in order to reach maximal speed.

 ![Title animation](readme_img/title.gif)